matheeshapathirana/track-n-go/README.md

     cd track-n-go
     ```
 3. Open the project in your preferred IDE (e.g., IntelliJ IDEA, VS Code).
-5. Run the `Main.java` class to start the application.
+5. Run the `loginView.java` class to start the application.

 ## Usage
 1. After starting the application, use the GUI to manage shipments and personnel.